Relay Protocol

 This can make a huge difference to the sort of use-cases that are possible to implement cross-chain, especially when transaction values are low (e.g. $1 NFT mints).

-Intuitively, it might seem insecure to send funds directly to the relayer, but the risk and UX is similar to the typical flow:
+Intuitively, it might seem insecure to send funds directly to the relayer, but the risk and UX are similar to the typical flow:

 The main downside of direct transfers is that there is increased risk of user error.
 However, this can be counteracted with robust client-side validation.
 For many applications, the dramatically lower costs are worth the trade-offs.
 For others, there is always the option to use onchain validation on top of the base protocol.